-Since Icon has been implemented for many UNIX platforms, the easiest way to configure Icon for a new UNIX platform usually is to copy an existing configuration for a platform that is similar to the new one.
+Icon has been implemented for many UNIX platforms; support for the 1988 POSIX standard (see Reference 7) is expected.
+The easiest way to configure Icon for a new UNIX platform usually is to copy an existing configuration for a platform that is similar to the new one.
 A few modifications then often suffice to get Icon running on the new platform.